How Emily Blunt and John Krasinski Built a Marriage That Leaves Us All Feeling Just a Little Jealous - E! Online

 "It's kind of a sad, lame story.
 I was in a restaurant, he was in the restaurant.
 I was sitting with a mutual friend," she began during a 2018 appearance on Late Night With Seth Meyers.
 "This is our romantic comedy!
 This is it!
 Someone write it."

-Jokes aside, we'd watch that, particularly if they could get Justin Theroux to reprise his role.
+Jokes aside, we'd watch that on Netflix, particularly if they could get Justin Theroux to reprise his role.
 That was who Krasinski was dining with when he spied Blunt seated across from their shared pal.
 "He abandoned Justin and came over to us," Blunt recalled of being throughly charmed by the 6-foot-3 star.
 "He just stood there and made me laugh.
 I kind of [knew right away.]"

 Which, hard same on Krasinski's end.
 Having seen her 2006 roman à clef some 72 times "give or take", he was all-in before he'd even reached the table.
 "It was one of those things where I wasn't really looking for a relationship and I was thinking I'm going to take my time in LA," he recounted on The Ellen DeGeneres Show.
 "Then I met her and I was so nervous.
 I was like, 'Oh god, I think I'm going to fall in love with her.'
 As I shook her hand I went, 'I like you.'"

-That moment, etched in his mind, is why he remains confident he was the one to make the first move.
-"I think it was me," she told The Hollywood Reporter in December 2018 when asked who suggested that first date.
+That moment, etched in his mind, is why Krasinksi remains confident he was the one to make the first move.
+"I think it was me," Blunt told The Hollywood Reporter in December 2018 when asked who suggested that first date.
 "No," he countered.
 "It was me asking for a while and you took some time, and then we finally had a date."

 Those early outings included pizza at his West Hollywood pad ("It's so precious, I don't want to talk about it," she demurred to THR), a trip to a shooting range ("I think that I was so sure that I would never end up with her...that I was like, 'You know what, I'm gonna blow it right away and then that way you don't feel bad,'" he explained to Conan O'Brien) and heaps of mutual respect.

 Despite having never seen his turn in the American version of The Office, Blunt was obsessed with his work in 2009's Away We Go.
 He, meanwhile, was simply obsessed.

 Each time he's felt he'd absorbed the full weight of her talent, he's been knocked off-kilter once again, like the first time he heard her sing during a recording sessions for the 2014 film adaption of Into the Woods.
 "I just immediately wept," he told Vanity Fair in 2018.
 "It was really wild.
 It was like finding out that your wife can levitate."